-Serving boys for over sixty years Troop 68 runs a twelve-month scouting program.
+Serving boys for over sixty five years Troop 68 runs a twelve-month scouting program.
 Each week the troop meets at St. Theresa church to develop the skills that we will take into the outdoors.
 Our weekly meetings contain sections devoted to planning, administration, skill development and physical activity.
 The weekly meetings also serve to give the boys the opportunity to develop their leadership skills.

 This is a boy led organization.
 The boys are organized into groups, of six to eight, which are called patrols.
 Each patrol elects its own patrol leader and assistant.
 The Troops activities are planned by the Patrol Leaders Council or 'PLC' which consists of the Patrol Leaders as well as the Senior Patrol consisting of the Senior Patrol leader, Assistant Senior Patrol Leaders, Scribe, Quartermaster and troop Guides.
 The Senior Patrol Leader runs the troop's activities.
 The Scoutmaster and assistants serve to advise and guide the scouts through this boy led program.
 The adult leaders are tasked with monitoring and supporting the activities of the troop to ensure the safety of all.

 In addition to our weekly meetings, each month a one or two night camping experience is planned.
 Normally the troop will attend all of the Connecticut Yankee Council activities.
 Camporees are usually scheduled in October, January and May.
 During the other months our campouts have been held at scout camps, town parks, state parks and at various other facilities across Connecticut.

 July is reserved for our extended summer trip.
 The summer trip changes destination each year.
 In the recent past we have gone to Washington DC, Manassas VA, Mount Washington NH, Gettysburg PA, Mt.
 Greylock MA, Lake George NY and Cape Cod MA.